 Uploading Your Own Content to ClassVR

-The ClassVR headsets can display a multitude of different media formats including Videos, images (standard and 360°) models and scenes.
-This guide will explain how to add these media types for uploading to the ClassVR headsets.
+ClassVR headsets support various media formats, including videos, images (standard and 360°), 3D models, and scenes.
+This guide explains how to upload these media types to your headsets.

-If you have any queries or need any further assistance in uploading resources, you can contact the support team who will be happy to help.
-You can also see a list of the file formats that are supported by the headsets by clicking here.
+You can also see a list of the file formats that are supported by the headsets here. [ /articles/compatible-file-formats/ ]

-Any content that is uploaded will appear in either My Cloud or Shared Cloud on the ClassVR portal.
-You can find these by clicking on the Plan tab at the top, and then looking in the Libraries column on the right-hand side of the portal.
+Any content that is uploaded will appear in either My Cloud or Shared Cloud on the ClassVR Portal.
+You can find these by clicking on the Plan tab at the top of the Portal, and then looking in the Libraries column on the right-hand side.

-To upload your content, click on My Cloud.
-You can either click on Upload and navigate to the files, or you can drag and drop the files from your computer into the My Cloud section.
+You can either click Upload and navigate to the files, or you can drag and drop the files from your computer into the My Cloud section.

 You can acquire 360 videos from a variety of sources, such as a 360 video camera (if you have one), or from a royalty-free online resource or video library.
 (Many sources may have copyright or other restrictions on their usage – please ensure that you adhere to these requirements before uploading and using any files.)

-We would recommend using MP4 file format video for best performance.
-360 videos are also known as 'equirectangular’ videos.
-Downloaded videos should be in this format.
-If you are using a 360 video camera, it should process and create the video in the correct format as it is created.
+We recommend using MP4 file format video for best performance.
+360 videos are also known as 'equirectangular’ videos; downloaded videos should be in this format.
+If you are using a 360 video camera, it should process and create the video in the correct format.

-Note that while the headsets can support up to 4k video, optimal video playback is achieved by uploading videos that have a 1080p resolution with a bitrate of between 60-100Mbps.
+NOTE: While the headsets can support up to 4K video, optimal video playback is achieved by uploading videos that have a 1080p resolution with a bitrate of between 60-100Mbps.

 Adding tags for custom 360 videos